dankegel/python-libvin/README.rst

  * World Manufacturer Identifier
  * Year of the vehicle model

-This is a work in progress and my only source of information about the many VIN standards is a half baked Wikipedia article.
-So don't expect it to be perfect.
+This is a work in progress -- model lookup was only about 90% accurate in an informal test -- yet appears to be the most complete open source implementation of vin lookup available.
 Feel free to contribute !

 Low level API example
 ---------------------